pierrj/ecc_caller/README.md

    export ECC_CALLER_PYTHON_SCRIPTS=/path/to/git/repo/python_scripts
    ```

-ecc_caller uses a mapfile to be compatible with any genome.
+ecc_caller uses a mapfile to work with any input genome.
 This mapfile should be a list of the first field of all fasta entries (scaffolds/chromosomes) of interest for the analysis.
 This can be all scaffolds in the original genome file or only scaffolds of interest (i.e. excluding mitochondria).

 Example command to create mapfile:
    ```sh